ferbaco86/conference-webpage/README.md

 - Icons used in the background and favicon created by https://www.sketchappsources.com/contributor/ufukaydin
 - All companies logos and stock photos are used solely for educational purposes as this website was created without commercial means in mind.

+## Potential Features

+- Add backend functionality to the website

 ## 📝 License

 This project is [MIT](lic.url) licensed.